oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 			* `auto_full_backup_window` - (Applicable when source=DB_SYSTEM | NONE) Time window selected for initiating full backup for the database system.
 There are twelve available two-hour time windows.
 If no option is selected, the value is null and a start time between 12:00 AM to 7:00 AM in the region of the database is automatically chosen.
 For example, if the user selects SLOT_TWO from the enum list, the automatic backup job will start in between 2:00 AM (inclusive) to 4:00 AM (exclusive).
 Example: `SLOT_TWO`
 			* `backup_deletion_policy` - (Applicable when source=DB_SYSTEM | NONE) This defines when the backups will be deleted. - IMMEDIATE option keep the backup for predefined time i.e 72 hours and then delete permanently... - RETAIN will keep the backups as per the policy defined for database backups.
 			* `backup_destination_details` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Backup destination details.
+				* `backup_retention_policy_on_terminate` - (Applicable when source=DB_SYSTEM | NONE) Defines the automatic and manual backup retention policy for the Autonomous Database termination.
+The retention policy set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
+Options are 'RETAIN_PER_RETENTION_WINDOW' or 'RETAIN_FOR_72_HOURS'.The default value is 'RETAIN_FOR_72_HOURS'.
 				* `dbrs_policy_id` - (Applicable when source=DB_SYSTEM | NONE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DBRS policy used for backup.
 				* `id` - (Applicable when source=DB_SYSTEM | NONE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
 				* `is_remote` - (Applicable when source=DB_SYSTEM | NONE) Indicates whether the backup destination is cross-region or local.
+				* `is_retention_lock_enabled` - (Applicable when source=DB_SYSTEM | NONE) Indicates if backup retention is locked for all the database backups in the Autonomous Container Database (ACD).
+The retention window cannot be decreased if the backup retention lock is enabled.
+Once applied on the Autonomous Container Database, the retention lock cannot be removed, or the retention period cannot be decreased after a 14-day period.
+If the backup is a Long Term Backup and retention lock is enabled, the backup cannot be deleted and must expire.
+The retention lock set on the Autonomous Container Database is not applicable for cross region remote backups and backups hosted on recovery Appliance backup destination.
 				* `remote_region` - (Applicable when source=DB_SYSTEM | NONE) The name of the remote region where the remote automatic incremental backups will be stored.
 For information about valid region names, see [Regions and Availability Domains](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/regions.htm).
 				* `type` - (Required when source=DB_SYSTEM | NONE) Type of the database backup destination.
 			* `recovery_window_in_days` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups only.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.